nemosupremo/vault-gatekeeper/README.md

 `CUBBY_PATH` | `-cubby-path` - Path to key in cubbyhole.
 By default this is `/vault-token`.

+`WRAPPED_TOKEN_AUTH` | `-wrapped-token-auth` - Temporary vault authorization token that has a wrapped permanent vault token.

 `APP_ID` | `-auth-appid` - Use the `app-id` authorization method with this app id.

 `USER_ID_METHOD` | `-auth-userid-method` - With the `app-id` authorization method, this argument decides how VGM should generate the user id.
 Valid values are `mac` and `file`.